 The academic researchers chosen for Social Science One projects will have full freedom to publish their findings, without review by the companies whose data they study.Academics will be prohibited from patenting research findings.
 All papers that come out of this research process must be made available publicly and posted on the SocialScience.One website.
 All researchers commit to follow the replication standard and deposit their computer code, and information about the data used and how to obtain access, in Dataverse.
 Researchers may not work as consultants for the company providing the data on overlapping topic areas.
 Other than that, researchers may write what they wish and make it available in scholarly books or articles as they see fit, following normal academic protocols.

 All information will be posted at SocialScience.One, with notifications on Twitter and Facebook.
 Researchers can also sign up for our mailing list.
 Social Science One will release regular RFI’s (requests for information) and RFP’s (requests for proposals).
-Formal proposals will all be submitted through Social Science Research Council (SSRC).
+Formal proposals will all be submitted to Social Science One, as detailed on the RFP section of the website .
 Proposals will be accepted on a rolling basis, with reviews scheduled periodically.
 Detailed codebooks for the available datasets to analyze will be available at SocialScience.One.
 Over time, we will add new types of datasets, and most existing data sets will grow as more data come in.

 Although the partnership made possible by Social Science One is Facebook's largest engagement with the academic community, the company has long had other ways of interacting with academics.
 Most of these are for purposes more closely related to the company’s immediate goals.
 You can learn more on Facebook’s website.

 Facebook and eight ideologically diverse nonprofit foundations together chose Gary King and Nathaniel Persily as co-chairs and then the co-chairs chose other members.
 King and Persily developed the model that led to this partnership, and each have long-standing reputations as nonpartisan, distinguished academic researchers.
+Although the nonprofit foundations are no longer involved in the project, King and Persily continue in their roles overseeing peer review and working on further data to share.
 See GaryKing.org and Persily.com for more information.